ghpalmer/100-days-of-code/r1-log.md

 **Thoughts:** Today was lecture heavy.
 Lessons today discussed media queries, viewpoints, a bit on grid and flexbox as well.
 Didn't code at all this morning and I'm itching to learn from my mistakes yesterday.
 I feel pretty confident I can get started with challenges off Frontend Mentor later this week

+### Day 32: Aug 24th, 2020

+**Today's Progress**: Responsive Web Design

+**Thoughts:** On the final project for the responsive web design course.
+Gonna try to wrap that up tonight and then I can finally get started with building sites